BenyAlbatross/tp/docs/DeveloperGuide.md

      - Used by InternityManager to save or load application state.

 #### User Interaction
-The Sequence Diagram below shows how the components interact with each other when the user issues the command `delete 1`.
+The Sequence Diagram below shows a simplified version of how the components interact with each other when the user issues the command
+`delete 1`.
 ![User Interaction: Sequence Diagram](diagrams/UserInteractionSD.png)